2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 You may fork the repo into a personal github account or you may create a new github organization for the team and fork the repo there.
 If you don't know how to create a fork, [here is brief guide](https://guides.github.com/activities/forking/).

+* The instructors will need access to your repositories so please add Sarah Tollman (github username: `sktollman`) as a collaborator on your fork.

 * Once you have created your fork, clone the repository onto your development machine:

 ```